-Next we consider the problem for waves propagating perpendicular to the magnetic field, along the direction of gravity.
-Again we need to consider two cases $q\neq 2$ and $q=2$.
+Next we consider the problem of waves propagating perpendicular to the magnetic field and along the direction of the gravity.
+We separate the two cases: $q\neq 2$ and $q=2$.
 The latter has already been solved exactly by \cite{campos2015combined}.
 Below we present the solution for the former.

-As we consider waves propagating along the $z$ direction we substitute $k_x=0=k_y$ in equations \eq{eq:dispersion12}-\eq{eq:dispersion3} to obtain: